mohammedhussain06/Spotify-clone/README.md

-This is a spotify clone made with the help of HTML, CSS
+This is a spotify clone made with the help of HTML, CSS and JavaScript